ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-okta/guide.en-gb.md

 ---
-title: Enabling OKTA SSO connections with your OVHcloud account
+title: Enabling Okta SSO connections with your OVHcloud account
 slug: connect-saml-sso-okta
-excerpt: "Learn how to associate your OKTA service with your OVHcloud account via SAML 2.0"
+excerpt: "Learn how to associate your Okta service with your OVHcloud account via SAML 2.0"
 section: 'Advanced use'
 order: 02
-updated: 2023-03-30
+updated: 2023-04-18
 ---

-**Last updated 30th March 2023**
+**Last updated 18th April 2023**

 ## Objective

 You can use unique **single sign-on** (SSO) to sign in to your OVHcloud account.
-To enable these connections, your account and OKTA accounts have to be configured using Security Assertion Markup Language (SAML) authentication.
+To enable these connections, your account and Okta accounts have to be configured using Security Assertion Markup Language (SAML) authentication.

-**This guide explains how to associate your OVHcloud account with an external OKTA service.**
+**This guide explains how to associate your OVHcloud account with an external Okta service.**

 ## Requirements

-- Being an administrator of a OKTA service
+- Being an administrator of a Okta service
 - An [OVHcloud account](https://docs.ovh.com/gb/en/customer/create-ovhcloud-account/)
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)